 More About An Epidural Steroid Injection (How Long Does It Last?)

 The steroid begins to take effect in the first week of the injection.
 From there, the pain relief effect can last anywhere from a couple days up to a year.

 You can even receive multiple injections a few weeks apart.
 Gradually, you will experience less and less pain.
 If you require more injections than this, you should typically wait a few months and consult with your doctor or pain specialist first.

 How Long Does An Epidural Last For Back Pain?

 It will last anywhere from a few weeks all the way up to 12 months or so.
 This is plenty of time to live your life without painful sitting, standing, or sleeping.

 Now that you know the answer to “how long does an epidural last” let’s cover the risks.

 Getting an epidural injection is a very low risk procedure.
 Some rare complications, like infection or nerve damage, have occurred in the past.
 However, most side effects from ESIs are temporary and minor, such as weight gain or flushing.

 Should You Get An Epidural?

 An epidural injection can be a great way to relieve pain in the lower back and sciatica pain.
 The best way to determine if this is a good option for you is to ask the experts.
-Reach out to a qualified pain clinic.
-That way, you can understand exactly what the benefits, risks, and best practices are.
+Reach out to a qualified pain clinic in Chicago That way, you can understand exactly what the benefits, risks, and best practices are.